-Pepper helps employers meet these various legal challenges to the valid use of independent contractors and other types of contingent workers.
+Pepper helps employers meet challenges to the valid use of independent contractors and other types of contingent workers.
 We focus on the interrelated legal issues involving independent contractors by using an interdisciplinary approach to both diagnose and enhance companies’ compliance with independent contractor laws and defend businesses caught in the misclassification crackdown.

 A Leading Voice